African Violets, or Saintpaulia Ionantha, are common houseplants that will bloom multiple times a year when cared for properly.

 These gorgeous potted plants have small but bright pink, purple, blue, or white blossoms with velvety green leaves.

-When leaves start to yellow on an African Violet, it’s not only unattractive, but it could indicate a more serious issue with your plant.
+When leaves start to turn yellow on an African Violet, it’s not only unattractive, but it could indicate a more serious issue.
+An infection or root rot with your plant.

 What Are Yellow Leaves?